 Jasper Ridge Biological Preserve has a long history of human influence.
 The preserve is located in the middle elevations of the San Francisquito Creek watershed, several areas of which have been excavated by Stanford archaeologists.
 Lower portions of the watershed outside JRBP include occupation sites of the local Native Americans, the Muwekma Ohlone, that date to more than 5,000 years ago; permanent year-round villages were established within JRBP that date to a later period, between 600 and 2000 years ago.
+Scroll below to see and download our Land Acknowledgement.

 The Muwekma Ohlone economy before European contact included hunting, fishing, harvesting of shellfish in the San Francisco Bay and on the Pacific coast as well as extensive collection of plant foods and materials and trade with neighboring tribes for highly prized raw materials and craft items.